Room 1.08 (OTM 141)

 1012 GC Amsterdam

-I am a Ph.D. candidate at the Institute for Logic, Language, and Computation (ILLC), where I work on the ERC-project The Logic of Conceivability, supervised by Franz Berto and Arianna Betti.
+I am a Ph.D. candidate at the Institute for Logic, Language, and Computation (ILLC), where I work on the ERC-project The Logic of Conceivability, supervised by Franz Berto, Arianna Betti, and Peter Hawke.
 Within the project, I focus on the link between conceivability and modality, in particular, the relation between conceivability and (metaphysical) possibility.
 The Logic of Conceivability project runs a bi-weekly seminar with talks on relevant literature or works in progress.
 You can find the programme here.

 Together with Martin Lipman I set up the Amsterdam Metaphysics Seminar at the Philosophy Department of the University of Amsterdam, where we discuss contemporary metaphysics (or anything related).
 If you are in town and would like to visit or give a talk, please feel free to contact us!